 Always consider taking the next step to the Court of Appeals for Veterans Claims (“CAVC”).
 More times than not, the CAVC finds that the Board has committed one or more errors in denying your claims.

 In our firm’s experience, the Board usually makes many mistakes, and we’ve compiled a list of common errors.
 Some of the most common mistakes are:

 • The Board gave inaccurate or inadequate reasons for denying your claim(s).

-• The VA, either at the local regional office or the Board, failed to obtain important evidence, such as the claimant’s service or post-service medical treatment records, employment records, military personnel file, to name a few examples.
+• The VA, either at the local regional office or the Board, failed to obtain necessary evidence, such as the claimant’s service or post-service medical treatment records, employment records, and military personnel file, to name a few examples.

 • The Board failed to adjudicate (make a decision on) one of the claims.